Mike Cox (American politician): Career

 He worked for the Oakland County Prosecutors' office from 1989 to 1990, then the Wayne County office from 1990 to 2002, before being elected attorney general.
 Cox successfully ran for re-election in 2006, after receiving the Republican nomination at the August Michigan Republican Party Convention.
-Cox left office in 2010 due to term limits.
-In 2011, he joined the Detroit law firm Dykema Gosset.
+Cox left office in January 2011 due to term limits.
+Also in January 2011, he joined the Detroit law firm Dykema Gossett.
 He later opened his own law firm, which is best known for representing former University of Michigan students suing the university for sexual abuse perpetrated by sports physician Robert Anderson.

 Attorney General of Michigan

 As attorney general, Cox took a prominent role in taking on Blue Cross Blue Shield of Michigan (BCBSM).
 Cox opposed BCBSM supported bills and challenged BCBSM in court for the alleged transfer of nonprofit funds to purchase a for-profit company.

 In 2003, Cox created a cold case unit to investigate and prosecute cold cases.
-Cox's team secured notable convictions including Coral Watts; Gary Leiterman; John Rodney McRae; two brothers who killed two Oakland County hunters; two people who killed Christopher Brown; six people who murdered Janet Chandler in 1979; and Timothy Dawson, who was convicted of killing his wife.
+Cox's team secured notable convictions including Coral Watts; Gary Leiterman; John Rodney McRae; Raymond and Donald Duvall, the brothers who killed two Oakland County hunters in 1985; Rosiland Brown and her brother Montez Pettiford, for the 1985 murder of Christopher Brown; six people who murdered Janet Chandler in 1979; and Timothy Dawson, who was convicted of killing his wife.

 In 2006, Cox read a story in The New York Times depicting the sexual abuse of a child in California by a man in Detroit via the underground world of child pornography.
 Cox initiated an investigation, and police found hundreds of computers with thousands of pornographic images in Ken Gourlay's possession.
 Eventually, Gourlay was convicted of several charges including enticing a child to engage in sexually abusive activity and was sentenced to six years by circuit court judge Archie Brown in 2007.